CodeBeginner000001/VS_Code/README.md

 5. Open a Pull Request in the original repository, providing a detailed description of your changes.

 We appreciate your contributions and efforts to improve this repository!

+## License
+This Branch is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
 <h5>For questions or suggestions, please contact Adarsh at ashu2100ag@gmail.com.</h5>